By Sarah Zlotnick

 Alright, I’m officially pumped for Bridal Market.
 What’s the best way for me to follow along?

 Just looking to browse neatly organized photos of the newest collections?
 Not a problem—we’ll have that, too!
-Hit up our Bridal Market Landing Page, where collections will go live the instant we have the photos.
+Check back in with us after the end of Market on April 20th to see photos of the full collections!

 Got more dress questions?
-WeddingWire’s Sarah Zlotnick, Kim Forrest, Elizabeth Stiles, and Sarah Title will be at New York Bridal Market from Wednesday Oct 8 through Tuesday October 14—tweet @WeddingWire to get in touch!
+WeddingWire’s Sarah Title, Alex Merriman, and Elizabeth Stiles will be at New York Bridal Market from Wednesday April 15 through Monday April 20—tweet @WeddingWire to get in touch!

 Gown in photo by Reem Acra, Photo by Dan Lecca